joseandrestrujillo/my-first-crud/README.md

 - All items will be save on the localStorage.

 ## The project's structure
 This project has been developed with the MVC pattern.
-I decide to use it because, without it, the code turn into usually knows "espagueti code" and it could be unscalable and hard to maintain.
+I decide to use it because, without it, the code turn into usually knows as "espagueti code" and it could be unscalable and hard to maintain.
 To implement the pattern I have created four JavaScript files:
 - **"view.js"**: This file contains the class View.
 Its function is controlate the interface and manipulate the DOM.
 - **"model.js"**: This file contains the class Model.
 Its function is process the data from the controler and save/load/edit the local storage data.
 - **"controller.js"**: This file contains the class Controller.
 Its function is process user interaction with the DOM and controlate the model and view actions.
 - **"main.js"**: This is the main file and contains the Model, View and Controller implements.
 Its function is link the model, the view and the controller.

 ## The project's interface
-The project's interface has been developed with a CSS framework know as Bootstrap.
+The project's interface has been developed with a CSS framework knowm as Bootstrap.